SJ47/my-not-todo-list-serverless-functions/README.md

 :white_check_mark:&nbsp; Tasks are saved to a backend database using MongoDB

+:white_check_mark:&nbsp; Tasks are saved to a backend database using DynamoDB on AWS

 :white_check_mark:&nbsp; Move backend DB to the cloud eg. MongoDB Atlas so it can be accessed from multiple devices

+:white_check_mark:&nbsp; Move backend DB to the cloud eg. DynamoDB on AWS so it can be accessed from multiple devices

 ## Advanced Extensions